 Guidance & Practical Resources

 Advice on making a complaint

-Healthwatch England have worked with Citizen’s Advice to produce a series of guides to help you make a complaint or raise a concern about health and social care services.
+Healthwatch England has worked with Citizen’s Advice to produce a series of guides to help you make a complaint or raise a concern about health and care services.
 You can find out more about what’s involved in making a complaint and see what your next steps might be.